vulk29/Solving_BP_R/content/docs/chapter3/syllabus.md

 ## Goals

-* Be able to perform basic operations using the dyplr package of tidyverse
+* Be able to perform basic wrangling operations using the dyplr package of tidyverse: e.g. filter, merge.